How Not to Hate Group Shots

 Do you want to know what the first question most of my seconds photographers ask me when we meet on a wedding day – “How many group shots are there?”
 It’s like our wedding happiness depends on whether we have a huge list of formal shots to squeeze into the day.
 It’s not much of a secret that for most documentary wedding photographers, the group shots are the least exciting part of the day.
-And thankfully, I’m very lucky that most of the couple who hire me feel exactly the same way.
+And thankfully, I’m very lucky that most of the couples who hire me feel exactly the same way.
 They appreciate the value in those lovely, natural images, as opposed to hours and hours spent on images of people standing in a straight line.
 Most of my couples tell me the last thing they want on their wedding day is a whole heap of group shots (music to my ears!).

 So why do most wedding photographers feel like this about group shots?